jukoyama/mygame/README.md

  - https://jukoyama.github.io/mygame/game.html

  #### Introductions
-  Use the arrow keys to control the bird.
+  Use the arrow keys to control the bird. \n
-  Catch fish as many as you can.
+  Catch fish as many as you can. \n
-  But be aware not to hit the wall, otherwise the game will be over.
+  But be aware not to hit the wall, otherwise the game will be over. \n